garrandall/popular-music-data/tracks/scenario-a-tribe-called-quest.md

 So, yo, the D, what!
 The O
 Incorporated I-N-C into a flow
 Funk flipped, flat back, first this, foul, fight, fight, fight Laugh, yo, how'd that sound?
-(Ooh!)
+(Oh!)

 It's a Leader-Quest mission and we got the goods here (Here!)